Mixed Merger Requirements

-- Notify USAC of the merger within 30 days of the merger closing date.
+- Notify USAC of the merger within 30 days of the closing date.

 Carriers should send these submissions to USAC at email@example.com.

-The condition “sunsets” if any of the cost-based carriers involved in the mixed merger become fixed-support carriers at any point during the seven-year period.
+The Hargray condition “sunsets” if a cost-based carrier involved in a mixed merger becomes a fixed-support carrier at any point during the seven-year period after the transaction closes.